serverless/serverless/docs/providers/aws/events/apigateway.md

 The CloudWatch log role used for the API Gateway logging is global to your account.
 Serverless will create an IAM role with the name `${self:service}-${self:provider.stage}-${self:provider.region}-apiGatewayLogsRole`.
 Every time you deploy a Serverless stack, it will overwrite the global IAM role used for CloudWatch logging.
 All stacks will use the deployed last IAM role.

-You can specify a custom role.
+You can specify a custom role name.

 ```yml
 # serverless.yml